Jonas-Verhellen/Bayesian-Illumination/README.md

 * **Upper Confidence Bound (UCB):** The upper confidence bound balances exploration and exploitation based on a confidence boundary derived from the surrogate fitness model. <!--The upper confidence bound is defined as $\text{UCB}(x) = \mu(x) + \beta \sigma(x)$, where $\mu(\cdot)$ and $\sigma(\cdot)$ are respectively the posterior mean and variance of the surrogate fitness model, $x$ denotes the candidate solution, and  $\beta$ is a hyperparameter representing confidence in the surrogate model.-->
 * **Expected Improvement (EI):** The expected improvement considers both the probability of improving on the current solutions and the magnitude of the predicted improvement. <!--The expected improvement is defined as $\text{EI}(x) = \sigma(x) \ h\left((\mu(x) - y)/\sigma(x)\right)$, where $x$ denotes the candidate solution, $\mu(\cdot)$ and $\sigma(\cdot)$ are respectively the posterior mean and variance of the surrogate fitness model, and $y$ is the best fitness function value observed so far.
 In the above equation, the helper function $h(\cdot)$ is defined as $h(z) = \phi(z) + z \Phi(z)$ where $\phi$ and $\Phi$ are respectively the probability density function and the cumulative density function of the Normal distribution.-->
 * **Numerically Stable log(EI) (logEI):** A numerically stable variant of the logarithm of the expected improvement (logEI), which was was recently introduced to alleviate the vanishing gradient problems sometimes encountered in the classical version of EI. <!-- and is defined as $\text{logEI}(x) = \text{log}_h\left((\mu(x) - y)/\sigma(x)\right) + \text{log}(\sigma(x))$ in which the helper function $\text{log}_h(\cdot)$ is a numerical stable implementation of the composite function $\log (h)$.-->

+## Installation

+Download the source code from Github to your local machine and create the environment from the `bayesian_illumination.yml` file:

+    conda env create -f bayesian_illumination.yml

+Activate the new environment:

+    conda activate bayesian-illumination

+Verify that the installion was correct by running the unit tests:

+    pytest ./tests

 ## Contributions